-By far the biggest opportunities a foreigner can find in the capital of Vienna.
-If you love big city life, going out, visit events, shopping then it is the best place.
-Vienna also the most popular city for tourism, hence there are many things to do and see.
-It also has the best clubbing culture and many trendy bars for younger once.
+Vienna is also the most popular city for tourism; hence there are many things to do and see.
+It also has the best clubbing culture and many trendy bars for younger ones.

-Vienna has originated many prominent foods, like schnitzel, tafelspitz, and various cakes, also croissant came from Austria and not from France as anyone tends to think.
-The food culture here also comes with a unique heritage, as Vienna is the epicenter of Austrian gastronomy.
+Vienna has originated many prominent foods, like schnitzel, tafelspitz, and various cakes.
+Also, croissants came from Austria, not France, as anyone thinks.
+The food culture here also has a unique heritage, as Vienna is the epicenter of Austrian gastronomy.

-Additionally, the region of Vienna produces the most Austrian wine so you can enjoy it right from the winery.
+Additionally, the region of Vienna produces the most Austrian wine, so that you can enjoy it right from the winery.

-Highlight: the city has incredible museums and some amazing music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.
+Highlight: the city has incredible museums and some fantastic music venues – including the world-famous Vienna State Opera House, where thousands of visitors flock each year to see world-class musical performances.

-Viennese coffee houses are loved by locals and tourists alike, for providing a space to discuss the day’s events in a relaxed and chilled environment.
+Locals and tourists alike love Viennese coffee houses for providing a space to discuss the day’s events in a relaxed and chilled environment.

-Together with classic coffee houses, there are many hipster coffee shops can be found, they normally have younger contingent and more international alike vibe.
+Together with classic coffee houses, you will see many hipster coffee shops everywhere in Vienna; they usually have younger and more international customers.

-Vienna is the most international place in the whole of Austria, and it might be obvious since it is the biggest city.
-The Austrian capital is by far foreigners favorite and had been since many dozens of years before.
+Vienna is the most international place in Austria, which might be obvious since it’s the biggest city.
+The Austrian capital is foreigners’ favorite and had been for many dozens of years before.

-Vienna first became a place for immigrants from Balkan, Yugoslavic countries and Turkey.
-Nowadays expands and international students from all over the world come to find their luck there.
+Vienna first became a place for immigrants from Balkan, Yugoslavic countries, and Turkey.
+Nowadays, expats and international students from all over the world come to find their luck there.

-Vienna is a great city to live and either working or studying.
+Vienna is a great city to live in, either working or studying.
 Many regional and international companies are located there, as well as the best universities in the country.

 In general, Austria tends to focus more on the local and DACH (Germany, Austria, Switzerland) market.
-Hence speaking german will make you a big favor.
+Hence, speaking German will do you a big favor.

-Vienna is a beautiful, bold and fun city that manages to make sure you have the highest quality of life possible.
-It’s easy to navigate, culturally diverse and highly modern.
+Vienna is a beautiful, bold, and fun city that ensures you have the highest quality of life possible.
+It’s easy to navigate, culturally diverse, and highly modern.